manueldiaz96/usingGrid5000/README.md

 And install conda supported libraries and packages via [Anaconda Cloud](https://anaconda.org/anaconda/), [Conda Forge](https://anaconda.org/conda-forge/) or any other channel you want.

 ## Fourth step: Ask for compute time on the GPU clusters
-You can check [here](https://www.grid5000.fr/w/Status) the status of each of the clusters' availability, to see if your desired hardware is busy or not.
+You can check [here](https://www.grid5000.fr/w/Status) (login needed) the status of each of the clusters' availability, to see if your desired hardware is busy or not.

 [These bash scripts](https://github.com/manueldiaz96/usingGrid5000/tree/master/ask_for_job_scripts) facilitate the process of asking for jobs.
 Both are mainly using on the `oarsub` commands and using the **_default_** queue, check the node's hardware table to see which queue the GPUs you want to use are in:
  - `ask_for_job_fixed_time.sh` has a fixed job time, can be used to quickly test if the environment recognizes the cluster's GPUs